coveo/ui-kit/packages/coveo.analytics/README.md

 ## Coveo usage analytic JavaScript client

+This project provides 3 ways to interact with the the Coveo usage analytics service.

+- A JavaScript Node.js client
+- A JavaScript browser client
+- A snippet for web administrators to add to a page.

+## Usage (Web analytics)

-This JavaScript client project provides a code snippet that a website administrator can easily add to website pages to push page view events to Coveo analytics whenever end-users access the pages.
-The Coveo code snippet is similar to the Google Analytics one, allowing you to track user sessions.
+This JavaScript client project provides a code snippet that a website administrator can easily add to website pages to track page view.
+This snippet is similar to the Google analytics (analytics.js) snippet.

-When your websites have many visitors, the `pageview` events volume can be very large.
-Consequently, the pushed `pageview` events are stored in a Coveo usage analytics table which content currently cannot be viewed in usage analytics reports and the visit browser to prevent performance degradation.
+Note: Currently, the pushed `pageview` events are stored in a Coveo usage analytics table which content currently cannot be viewed in usage analytics reports and the visit browser to prevent performance degradation.
+But they are used by services such as the Coveo content recomendation system.

 Initially, the `pageview` events data will be used exclusively from Coveo Reveal, a machine learning service (see [Coveo Reveal](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=177)), by an upcoming feature that will recommend relevant items based on user behavior.
 It is recommended that you start pushing your events as soon as possible so that you will have data to use when the new feature becomes available.